Mark Boyer

 The differentiator of service is human.

 Software will define the service.
 AI will run it.
 And people will be why customers choose yours.
-Mark Boyer leads services at the UK's №1 VAR — a £550M portfolio, three hundred people — and argues the next decade belongs to whoever takes human behaviour as seriously as technology.
+Not human as fallback.
+Human as differentiator.

 Software defines the service.

 Provisioned in code, assured by telemetry, resolved by agents.
-The routine layer of service is being absorbed into software — and the operating model becomes a product you ship, not a diagram you laminate.
+The operating model becomes a product you ship.
 AI lands or stalls right here.

 Humans differentiate it.

 When every provider runs on the same models, competence is a commodity.
-What remains is trust, judgement, language, confidence — the feeling of being in good hands.
-Feelings are not a side effect of the service.
-They are the product.
+What remains is trust, judgement, language, confidence.

 Shift right.